SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 * Therefore, future research directions may concentrate on implementing high-tuning range LC-VCOs for reducing the complexity of the circuits, area, and power consumption.
 * Also, in NMOS based LC-VCO is on the winning side for operating at High Frequency, Lower Phase Margin and Highest Negative FOMs

-# Paper 2: Small Signal Analysis of NMOS Cross-Coupled LC-VCO:
+# Paper-2: Small Signal Analysis of NMOS Cross-Coupled LC-VCO:

 ![image](https://github.com/user-attachments/assets/53c43be8-6657-451f-9318-3ca2af439d2e)